Manu094/Manu094/README.md

 Hi!
 I'm Emmanuel, but you can call me Manu.
-I have recently picked an interest in code, and have grown particularly interested in web developpement in recent times.
+I have recently picked an interest in code, and have grown particularly invested in web developpement in recent times.
-I am learning from multiple sources, mainly Codecademy at the moment, but I naturally wander on youtube and stackexchange quite a lot.

-single quotes gang
+Yes I'm still trying very hard to make my portfolio.